 Public transportation can run a bit high, but purchasing a pass makes it more affordable.
 Many residents opt to cycle when living in Helsinki, or they even travel on foot when it’s feasible.

-Helsinki is slightly above average when it comes to the cost of living, and you should budget between €850 and €1200 on monthly expenses, including housing costs which range from €660 for rooms and €1380 for apartments.
+Helsinki is slightly above average when it comes to the cost of living, and you should budget between €850 and €1200 on monthly expenses.
+Finding rental homes in Helsinki which are affordable isn't difficult.
+In general, rental costs range from €660 for rooms and €1380 for apartments.

 Helsinki is big on arts and musical events, with Night of the Arts as a veteran art festival, drawing in attendees from all over Europe.
 Pop-up events, concerts and even restaurants are also popular throughout Helsinki.